pd-Shah/VFGEO/README.md

 ## Authentication

 This project uses JSON Web Tokens (JWTs) for authentication.
-To obtain a token.